hapax/hapax.github.io/assets/simple-physics.md

 	</figure>

-*Napkin hacks.* My goal in this post is to outline a few simple hacks for the back of a napkin: dimensional analysis, Fermi estimates, and random walks.
+*Napkin hacks.* My goal in this post is to outline a few simple hacks for the back of a napkin.
 We can think of these as algorithms for a napkin computer!
 They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter save time and labour).